tmarfil/nginx-api-gateway-for-k8s/docs/class1/module5/lab1.rst

 Task 04: OpenAPI Spec Enforcement with NGINX App Protect
 ========================================================

-Out API has two endpoints:
+Our API has two endpoints:

 - ``https://jobs.local/get-job`` is used to GET a random job title.
 - ``https://jobs.local/add-job`` is how we add more jobs titles and will accept an HTTP POST with a list of job titles in JSON format.
 For example: